How to Write an Impressive UC Activities List

 Each activity category has its own requirements and strategies that will work for coming up with unique descriptions.
 For example, with Educational Preparation Programs, the descriptions will be pretty straightforward; they only require a brief description of what the program entailed and its main focus and impact it had on your child.
 However, if they have an Extracurricular Activity item to list, they’ll want to cover their experience and what they accomplished, but they’ll also do well to elaborate on the type of role they held, what they learned from the experience, where they see this activity taking them in the future, and the impact it had on them as an individual.

-Regardless of the category, it’s always going to be important to share how the activity affected your child as a person and the ways they expect it to impact their future—especially if they can tie that into medicine!
+Regardless of the category, it’s always going to be important to share how the activity affected your child as a person and the ways they expect it to impact their future.

 ----